 AngelmanUK is optimistic that the advancement of scientific research will see an improvement in the treatments and medications available to treat some of the symptoms and characteristics of Angelman Syndrome, such as seizures, Gastro-Intestinal issues or the lack of sleep etc. Advanced technology, training and an increase in both parents and professionals presuming competence is also allowing those with Complex Communication Needs to communicate in ways that would have never been possible in years gone by.

-Click here for the latest news about the U.K. Angelman Trial.
+Click here for first webinar about the U.K. Angelman Trial.
 Professor Laurent Servais, MD, PhD Professor of Paediatric Neuromuscular Diseases at the University of Oxford, explains in more detail what is involved and why the trial is important.
-This presentation was recently heard during the collaborative AngelmanUK/FAST U.K. webinar on 02 July 2021.
+This presentation was recently heard during the collaborative AngelmanUK/FAST U.K. Webinar on 02 July 2021.